German destroyer Z8 Bruno Heinemann: Construction and career

 The ship was ordered on 9 January 1935 and laid down at DeSchiMAG, Bremen on 14 January 1936 as yard number W902.
 She was launched on 15 September 1936 and completed on 8 January 1937.
-Bruno Heinemann and her sister Z5 Paul Jakobi sailed to Norway in April 1938 to test the new 15 cm TbtsK C/36 gun planned for later classes of destroyers.
-Bruno Heinemann had been fitted with four of the new weapons and they were removed after gunnery trials off Ålesund were completed.
+Bruno Heinemann sailed in company with her sister Z5 Paul Jakobi to Norway in April 1938 to test the new 15 cm TbtsK C/36 gun planned for later classes of destroyers.
+Bruno Heinemann had been fitted with four of the new weapons, but the test was not successful as they seriously affected Bruno Heinemann's stability.
+The guns were removed after gunnery trials off Ålesund were completed.
 The ship participated in the August 1938 Fleet Review as part of the 6th Destroyer Division and the following fleet exercise.
 Early in 1939, she spent several months in the Baltic Sea to evaluate whether reduced steam pressure would solve some of the problems of her high-pressure steam plant.

 When World War II began, Bruno Heinemann was initially deployed in the Baltic to operate against the Polish Navy and to enforce a blockade of Poland, but she was soon transferred to the German Bight where she joined her sisters in laying defensive minefields.
 She also patrolled the Skagerrak to inspect neutral shipping for contraband goods and was also briefly refitted during this time.
 After completing her refit, Bruno Heinemann and Paul Jakobi were bound for the Baltic via the Kiel Canal when they were attacked by 11 Handley Page Hampden bombers of No. 144 Squadron RAF on 29 September.
 The British aircraft failed to damage the German ships and five were shot down by Messerschmitt Bf 109E fighters.